by Jorge Icaza (1906-1978)

 “Absolute special powers,” concluded the Chief-Director, placing a reassuring hand on the shoulder of the clerk chosen for such a crucial task.

 From the pedestal of a pride that was foreign to his lifelong ambition to become a gentleman of means and power, the chulla Romero y Flores surveyed his colleagues.
-And when he watched them hunched over their work like tiny question marks, viscous and insignificant, he felt an agony of cold chills as his emotions swung from compassionate contempt to the fear of becoming one of them forever.
-He then recalled how, as he got to know his colleagues better, he would play an instinctive game of giving them clever and mocking nicknames.
-Designations he kept secret to flatter his aristocratic reveries, his hopes of being the owner of a large estate through a woman’s inheritance, with money he thought he could fetch by marriage.
+And as he looked at them hunched over their work like tiny question marks, viscous and insignificant, an agony of cold chills assailed him, his emotions oscillating between compassionate contempt to the fear of becoming one of them forever.
+He had given his colleagues mocking yet befitting nicknames (as part of an instinctive game) once he got to know them better.
+Designations he kept secret in order to flatter his aristocratic reveries, his hopes of being the owner of a large estate through a woman’s inheritance, with money he thought he could fetch by marriage.
 He referred to his desk neighbor, old man Gerardo Proaño, who had a humble tendency to conceal other people’s flaws, as “the hungry longo“; he had sunburned skin, a droopy mustache, and protruding cheekbones.
 The white-looking calligraphers Timoleón Lopez and Antonio Lucero were “just a couple of pretentious chullas” because of their sickly preoccupation with dressing well; their clothes were always neatly ironed, any holes were finely patched, and they wore bow ties and breast pocket handkerchiefs.
 Don Pedro Castellanos was “the historical mummy”; he had a parchment face, eccentric eyebrows, and wrinkles of commanding expressions — the result of a glorious military career ruined by a failed coup d’etat.
 Jorge Santos Pavón was “the political mummy,” a man with bilious-colored skin and mocking lips who bore the surname of disgraced senior bureaucrats.
 Julio Cesar Benavides (the chief director’s confidant) was “the poor doggie” because of his fawning, drooling smile, and the evasive eyes of a güiachishca.
 Gabriel Montoya, tall, dry, funereal, as if carved out of a walnut tree, was “the umbrella case full of failures” due to a series of crazy adventures: stints as a tango singer in Buenos Aires, a dishwasher in New York, a language comedian in Central America, a smuggler in Cuba, and a bullfighter in Spain.
 Nicolás Estupiñán, a man with restless little round black eyes and the snout of a rat, was “the fox of gossip and slander,” because he’d been born with the pride of the free press in his blood: typographer grandfather, reporter brother, linotypist father.
 Fidel Castro was “a chagra aspiring to minister” because he was a lustrous, well-groomed man who was always bowing and smiling—and had a continual supply of intrigues and letters of recommendations.
 Humberto Toledo, the secretary, was “the bitter dwarf” because he was short and frequently spewed insults and obscenities.
 Don Juan Núñez, the general accountant, a man all too comfortable in shady bureaucratic dealings, was “the drainless swamp of grudges”; he had droopy eyelids, slack cheeks, and nicotine-stained fingers and teeth.
 Despite this torrent of mockery, which defended and justified his selection, Romero y Flores realized with abhorrence that in the eyes of these men, he was nothing more than a poor devil full of inexperience and vanity.

 Confident that he would triumph over the untouchable scoundrels and high-society fraudsters, the young man received the paperwork, notices, accounts, and orders from the old accountant the next day.